 - Diagnose and treat patients with radiofrequency and cryoablation for supraventricular arrhythmias (for example: atrioventricular nodal reentrant tachycardia, Wolff-Parkinson-White syndrome, atrial flutter, atrial fibrillation) and ventricular tachycardia

 - Implant and follow up on all types of investigational implantable cardioverter-defibrillators and permanent pacemakers

 - Participate and learn the fundamentals of complex ablation in adults with congenital heart diseases

 - Learn to interpret noninvasive studies such as T wave alternans, signal-average ECG, head-up tilt table test, event monitors and Holter monitors

 - Are expected to participate in clinical or basic electrophysiology research

-The program schedule includes 20 months of rotations in the electrophysiology laboratory and four months dedicated to research.
-One day a week throughout the year is dedicated to the outpatient clinic — a half day in the arrhythmia clinic and a half day in the cardiac rhythm management device clinic.
+The program schedule includes 22 months of rotations in the Electrophysiology Lab and two months dedicated to research.
+One day a week throughout the year is dedicated to outpatient experience — a half day in the outpatient clinic and a half day in the cardiac rhythm management device clinic.

-The Clinical Cardiac Electrophysiology Fellowship began in 2007.
-It is anticipated that one fellow will complete training in this program annually.
+The Clinical Cardiac Electrophysiology Fellowship in Phoenix/Scottsdale, Arizona, began in 2007.
+We anticipate that one trainee will complete this program annually.